wso2/docs-ei/en/micro-integrator/docs/develop/creating-artifacts/registry/creating-local-registry-entries.md

 reference the local entry as follows:

-1. Click the XSLT mediator to view its properties, click the **XSLT Static Schema Key** property, and then click the browse [...] button on the far right of the property's value.
+1. Click the XSLT mediator to view its properties, click the **XSLT Static Schema Key** property, to get the property key wizard.
 2. Click the **Workspace** link, and then navigate to and select the local entry that contains the XSLT code.
 3. Click **OK** .